 Australia Has a Flesh-Eating-Bacteria Problem.
 About a week after Steven Mikac began taking antibiotics for the strange spot on his leg, the flesh around his ankle started to tighten and swell.

 In human affairs, the set of rules codified in our laws helps protect individuals and maintain order in our societies.
-Without rules, order is lost and chaos reigns.
 Ancient feces reveal parasites in 8,000-year-old village of Çatalhöyük.
 New research published today in the journal Antiquity reveals that ancient faeces from the prehistoric village of Çatalhöyük have provided the earliest archaeological evidence for intestinal parasite infection in the mainland Near East.

 Among New York Subway’s Millions of Riders, a Study Finds Many Mystery Microbes.
 Photo Have you ever been on the subway and seen something that you did not quite recognize, something mysteriously unidentifiable?
 Well, there is a good chance scientists do not know what it is either.
 Researchers at Weill Cornell Medical College released a study on Thursday that mapped DNA found in New York’s subway system — a crowded, largely subterranean behemoth that carries 5.5 million riders on an average weekday, and is filled with hundreds of species of bacteria (mostly harmless), the occasional spot of bubonic plague, and a universe of enigmas.